xArm-Developer/xArm-Python-SDK/README.md

   - Support joint motion with circular interpolation
   - Support for blocky code conversion and operation of xArmStudio1.6.0
   - Optimize logic, enhance API security, Fix several bugs

-- > ### 1.5.0
-  - The new parameter of `set_servo_cartisian` interface is used to support servo cartisian movement of tool coordinate system
-  - Support delayed trigger digital IO
-  - Support position detection trigger digital IO
-  - Support configure the stop state to automatically reset IO signal
-  - Support motion commands based on axis angle
-  - Support to calculate the offset between two points
-  - Support for blocky code conversion and operation of xArmStudio1.5.0

 - >### [More](ReleaseNotes.md)